sora-xor/sora-docs/src/rfp.md

 ---
-title: "Request for Proposals (RFP) in Sora Network | Sora Docs"
+title: "Request for Proposals (RFP) in SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about the Request for Proposals (RFP) process in the Sora Network.
-Discover how the RFP system enables community members to propose and contribute to the development of the Sora ecosystem by submitting project proposals and collaborating with the Sora team."
+      content: "Learn about the Request for Proposals (RFP) process in the SORA Network.
+Discover how the RFP system enables community members to propose and contribute to the development of the SORA ecosystem by submitting project proposals and collaborating with the SORA team."
   - - meta
     - name: keywords
-      content: "Request for Proposals, RFP process, Sora Network, community proposals, project collaboration, Sora ecosystem development"
+      content: "Request for Proposals, RFP process, SORA Network, community proposals, project collaboration, SORA ecosystem development"
   - - meta
     - name: author
-      content: "Sora Network"
+      content: "SORA Network"
   - - meta
     - property: og:title
-      content: "Request for Proposals (RFP) in Sora Network | Sora Docs"
+      content: "Request for Proposals (RFP) in SORA Network | SORA Docs"
   - - meta
     - property: og:description
-      content: "Learn about the Request for Proposals (RFP) process in the Sora Network.
-Discover how the RFP system enables community members to propose and contribute to the development of the Sora ecosystem by submitting project proposals and collaborating with the Sora team."
+      content: "Learn about the Request for Proposals (RFP) process in the SORA Network.
+Discover how the RFP system enables community members to propose and contribute to the development of the SORA ecosystem by submitting project proposals and collaborating with the SORA team."
 ---

 # How To RFP, Proposing New Functionalities to Polkaswap and the SORA Network